tts-tcq-2025/refactor-vital-monitor-bijayaacharya135/README.md

 102-1.53 to 102 Warning: Approaching hyperthermia
 Same for pulse-rate and SPO2.

+Extension 2: Support a language in addition to English Our market has expanded to German-speaking countries!
+Switch the language of the printed user-messages based on a global variable.
+Use Google translate if you aren't familiar with German.

+Keep in mind: We could add more languages in future.
+Minimize the code-change required.

+Extension 3: Accept input in different units
+Some sensors report the temperature in Celcius.
+Make provision to express the unit along with the measurement.
+Avoid repeating the limits in different units.

 Switch case is removed from previous implementation.

 vitals.h	- Pure functions and data structures for vital sign logic